 Skip to Content

-Whether you call it esquites, Mexican street corn salad, or street corn off the cob, this side dish is always a crowd pleaser.
-Today I’ll show you how to make it on a Traeger grill or indoors using a skillet on the stovetop.
-My esquites recipe also cranks up the heat a little with the addition of grilled jalapeño peppers and a couple secret ingredients in the crema.
-Let’s get after it!
+Whether you call this grilled corn salad, esquites, Mexican street corn salad, or street corn off the cob, this side dish is always a crowd pleaser.
+Today I’ll show you how to make it on a Traeger grill or indoors using a skillet.

 scooping esquites with a tortilla chip